 Dryden opted to play for Cornell University before beginning his professional career, where he went 76-4-1.
 He finally signed with Montreal and made his NHL debut late in the 1970-71 season.
-After winning all six of his starts, he is named the starting goaltender for the playoffs.
-Not only did he win the first of his six Stanley Cups, but he also won the Conn Smythe Trophy for being the playoffs most valuable player.
+After winning all six of his starts, he was named the starting goaltender for the playoffs.
+Not only did he win the first of his six Stanley Cups, but he also won the Conn Smythe Trophy for being the playoffs’ most valuable player.

-He went on to win the Calder Trophy for being the best rookie of the 1971-72 season by going 39-8-15 with a .930 save percentage (SV%), 2.24 goals-against average (GAA) and eight shutouts.
+He went on to win the Calder Trophy for being the best rookie of the 1971-72 season by going 39-8-15 with a .930 save percentage (SV%), 2.24 goals-against average (GAA), and eight shutouts.
 He won five Vezina Trophies during his career, which at the time was given to the goaltender who allowed the fewest goals during the regular season.

-Dryden retired at age 31 with 258 wins a 2.24 GAA and his .922 SV% is still the best in franchise history.
+Dryden retired at age 31 with 258 wins, a 2.24 GAA, and his .922 SV% is still the best in franchise history.
 He was inducted into the Hockey Hall of Fame in 1983.
 Meanwhile, Allen and Reid, who the Bruins got in return for Dryden, never played in the NHL.

 A Crazy Day in 1994